Back | Home | Aller à version française

 8C.
 Presentification conducts.
 Peak Experiences

-Phylogenetically, these types of experiences probably played a role in the passage from Homo habilis to Homo erectus, then to Homo sapiens and Sapiens sapiens.
-Ontogenetically, they take place according to the contrasted ages of hominid specimens <3C>, during the initiations of adolescence, of marriage, renouncement of old age, funerals.
+Phylogenetically, experiences of these types probably played a role in the passage from Homo habilis to Homo erectus, then to Homo sapiens and Sapiens sapiens.
+Ontogenetically, they take place according to the contrasted ages of hominid specimens <3C>, during the initiations of adolescence, of marriage, the renouncement of old age, funerals.
 They can have the force of a cataclysm at the end of childhood.
 Sartre described the brisk fulguration of the undifferentiated pure exist in a little girl looking at the sea from the deck of a ship.

 (2) Ubiquity.
-Infinity - An absolute domination of the present goes hand in hand with an indefinity in space, according to the sentiment that then my present must also be the present of other events everywhere else right to the end of the Universe.
+Infinity - An absolute domination of the present goes hand in hand with an indefinity in space, according to the sentiment that then my present must also be the present of other events everywhere else, right to the end of the Universe.
 There would therefore be in the Universe events whose present corresponds to my present, according to a concrete duration, of which Homo defended the originality against the relativist physical time when the latter was postulated (see the Bergson-Einstein correspondence).
-The term ubiquity (ubi, there where, -que, enclitic of generalisation) rather well fits this sentiment that, joined to eternity, has diversely supported the idea of spatial infinity.
+The term ubiquity (ubi, there where, -que, enclitic of generalization) rather well fits this sentiment that, joined to eternity, has diversely supported the idea of spatial infinity.

 8E.
 Real and Desire